sss22213/simple_api_server/README.md

-fake broker
+simple_api_server
 ===

-This repository contains fake broker.
+This repository contains simple http server and http client

 ## Feature:
 - using tcp.
+- http server only support method of post and get
-- not support ssl.
+- http client only support http

 ## Depend: